 The Board also performs its risk oversight responsibilities with the assistance of the Company's chief compliance officer.
-The Board annually reviews a written report from the chief compliance officer discussing the adequacy and effectiveness of the compliance policies and procedures of the company.
+The Board annually reviews a written report from the chief compliance officer discussing the adequacy and effectiveness of the compliance policies and procedures of the Company.
 The chief compliance officer's annual report addresses: (i) the operation of the compliance policies and procedures of the Company, Fifth Street Management and certain other entities since the last report; (ii) any material changes to such policies and procedures since the last report; (iii) any recommendations for material changes to such policies and procedures as a result of the chief compliance officer's annual review; and (iv) any compliance matter that has occurred since the date of the last report about which the Board would reasonably need to know to oversee compliance.
-In addition, the chief compliance officer meets in executive session with the Independent Directors at least once a year.
+In addition, the chief compliance officer meets in executive session with the Board's independent directors at least once a year.

-The Company believes that the role of the Board in risk oversight is effective and appropriate given the extensive regulation to which it is already subject as a business development Company.
-As a business development company, we are required to comply with certain regulatory requirements that control the levels of risk in our business and operations.
-For example, we were substantially limited in our ability to co-invest in privately negotiated transactions with affiliated funds until we obtained an exemptive order from the SEC on September 9, 2014.
+The Company believes that the role of the Board in risk oversight is effective and appropriate given the extensive regulation to which it is already subject as a business development company.
+As a business development company, the Company is required to comply with certain regulatory requirements that control the levels of risk in its business and operations.
+For example, the Company was substantially limited in its ability to co-invest in privately negotiated transactions with affiliated funds until it obtained an exemptive order from the SEC on September 9, 2014.